-Researching how to copyright a book is a smart move as a modern author, and one that you shouldn’t shy away from even though it sounds legally complex.
+Researching how to copyright a book is a smart move as a modern author, and one you shouldn't shy away from – even if it sounds legally complex.

-No one wants to imagine that their intellectual property will be stolen, but in today’s age of digital piracy, the concern is very real.
+The issue of how to copyright a book is a concern you should think about as a self-published author.
+No one wants to imagine their intellectual property will be stolen, but in today’s age of digital piracy, the concern is very real.

-In this complete guide on how to copyright a book, we’ll cover all of the details you need to know on how to create a copyright page, and more.
+In this complete guide on how to copyright a book, we’ll cover all of the details you need to know on how to create a copyright page, how long it takes to copyright a book, how to copyright a book for free, and more.

-Imagine you are stumbling upon a book with a similar title as yours as you browse online.
+Imagine you stumble upon a book with a similar title as yours online.
 Curious as to what it’s about, you download the Kindle version and begin scrolling through the pages, and the content is very similar…no wait!
 It is almost identical to the book you launched just three months ago.

 Now, if this were you, what would you do?
 Call the police?
 Report it to the bookstore?
 Call your mother?

-This kind of situation is not as uncommon as you think, and it could very well happen to you.
-But there are simple steps you can take to protect your work by creating a copyright page, and educating yourself on copyright law.
+This kind of situation is more common than you think, and it could very well happen to you.
+But there are simple steps you can take to protect your work by educating yourself on how to copyright a book.

-As a creative, you are always a potential target for content thieves.
-You have to protect your material and the best way to do this is to learn how to copyright your self-published book.
+Learning how to write a book is just one side of the equation to become an author.
+You also have to navigate some tricky technical aspects.
+As a creative, you are a potential target for content thieves.
+You have to protect your material and the best way to do this is to learn how to copyright your a book.

 What is copyright law?